nw2190/CppGPs/README.md

 ### Comparison with SciKit Learn Implementation

-The results of the CppGP code and SciKit Learn `GaussianProcessRegressor` class can be compared using the `SciKit_Learn_Comparison.py` Python script.
-This code provides the estimated kernel/noise parameters and negative log marginal likelihood (NLML) calculations in addition to plots of the CppGP and SciKit Learn results.
+The results of the CppGP code and SciKit Learn `GaussianProcessRegressor` class can be compared using the `Comparison_with_SciKit_Learn.py` Python script.
+This code provides the estimated kernel/noise parameters and corresponding negative log marginal likelihood (NLML) calculations using the SciKit Learn framework.
+A qualitative comparison of the CppGP and SciKit Learn results can be plotted using the `Plot_Comparisons.py` script:

 <p align="center">
   <img width="90%" alt="Example regression plot in two dimensions" src="misc/2D_Comparison.png" style="margin: auto;">
 </p>

+The `VERIFY_NLML` variable can also be set to `True` to validate the negative log marginal likelihood calculation computed by CppGP using the SciKit Learn framework.

+### Comparison with GPyTorch Implementation

+The CppGP results can also be compared with two GPyTorch implementations of Gaussian processes: the standard GP model as well as a structured kernel interpolation (SKI) implementation.
+These results can be computed using the `Comparison_with_GPyTorch.py` script and can be plotted using the `Plot_Comparisons.py` script after setting the `USE_GPyTorch` to `True`.

-## Profiling the CppGPs Implementation
+## Profiling the CppGP Implementation

 ### Requirements
 * [`valgrind`](http://valgrind.org/docs/manual/quick-start.html) - debugging/profiling tool suite